galaxyproject/galaxy-hub/src/admin/config/nginxProxy/index.md

 nginx_upload_path = /_upload
 ```

-When serving Galaxy with a prefix, as described in the serving Galaxy in a sub-directory section above, you will need to change one line in the \_upload\_done section.
-If your galaxy instance is available from /galaxy, then the first line should include this prefix:
+When serving Galaxy with a prefix, as described in the serving Galaxy in a sub-directory section above, you will need to change one line in the `\_upload\_done` section.
+If your galaxy instance is available from `/galaxy`, then the first line should include this prefix:

 ```
 #!highlight nginx